Breast Cancer Care and Breast Cancer Now merged on 31 March 2019 to form Breast Cancer Care and Breast Cancer Now.

 You can let us know if you move house or your details change by contacting us.

 5. What we do if you choose to tell us about your experience of breast cancer or share other health information

-Where you have provided information about your experience of breast cancer, including through a survey, focus group, questionnaire, or when we are talking to you by phone or email, we will explain what the information will be used for and whether it will be held anonymously or not.
+Where you have provided information about your experience of having breast cancer or other health informatin, including through a survey, focus group, questionnaire, or when we are talking to you by phone or email, we will explain what the information will be used for and whether it will be held anonymously or not.
 If the information will be held in a way that could be connected to you personally, we will usually ask your permission to store and use what you tell us.

 We will use this information for the purposes explained to you at the time of collection.
 For example, to better understand the issues that are important to our supporters which helps shape our communications and activities.
 We may compare statistics related to our supporters to information about the general population, to help our understanding.

 Where you provide more detailed information we may want to use this in our communications including PR and media activity, digital and social media, campaigning, fundraising materials and internal communications, to help us raise awareness of breast cancer, breast cancer research and the issues affecting patients.
 We would never use your story without obtaining your consent first.
 If a suitable opportunity arises for us to use the information you have given us we will contact you to discuss the use of your story in further detail.
 We will fully explain how we would like to use your information, and get in touch with you each time we would like to use it outside of the organisation, so that we may obtain your fully informed consent.

 Where you have given appropriate consent, we will use information about your health to send you communications which are relevant to your current health status; to better support you in an activity you are doing for us; or to ensure that we do not send you any communications or ask you to take part in any activity that would not be appropriate.